andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_07_Denoising.rst

 1. Enter a bandpass regressor of ``[Inf 0.09]``.
 In your own words, describe what this filter will do.
 Is this in general better or worse than a low-pass filter?
 Why?

-2. Experiment with changing different regressors to ``Filtered``, and observe what happens in the Preview window.
-Does this filtering (equivalent to the ``Simultaneous`` option) seem to worsen or improve the nuisance regression?
+2. Experiment with highlighting different regressors in the Confounds window and checking the ``Filtered`` box, and observe what happens in the Preview window.
+Does this filtering (equivalent to the ``Simultaneous`` option in the ``After regression`` dropdown menu) seem to worsen or improve the nuisance regression?
 How would you make that judgment?

+3. In the ``Denoising settings`` window, you add ``Gray Matter (1P)`` to the list of Confounds.
+Would this be considered Global Signal Regression?
+Why or why not?
+If not, what would you have to do for it to be true Global Signal Regression, and why?
+(Hint: See `this post <https://www.nitrc.org/forum/forum.php?thread_id=4006&forum_id=1144`__.)